pencil2d/pencil/docs/build_win.md

 ## Get the source code

 - You can simply download the Pencil2D source [here](https://github.com/pencil2d/pencil/archive/master.zip).
-- Or get the source via the [Git](https://github.com/pencil2d/pencil.git) If you plan to contribute to the Pencil2D project.
+- Or get the source via [Git](https://github.com/pencil2d/pencil.git) if you plan to contribute to the Pencil2D project.

 ## Building the application

 Now it's time to build the application.